Ironpot, Queensland (South Burnett Region): Education

 There are no schools in Ironpot.
-The nearest primary schools are Kumbia State School in Kumbia to the south-east and Durong South State School in Durong to the north-west.
-The nearest secondary schools are Kingaroy State High School (to Year 12) in Kingaroy to the east, Bell State School (to Year 10) in Bell to the south, and Jandowae State School (to Year 10) in Jandowae to the south-west.
+The nearest government primary schools are Kumbia State School in Kumbia to the south-east and Durong South State School in Durong to the north-west.
+The nearest government secondary schools are Kingaroy State High School (to Year 12) in Kingaroy to the east, Bell State School (to Year 10) in Bell to the south, and Jandowae State School (to Year 10) in Jandowae to the south-west.

 Amenities

 Ironpot Farmers Hall is on Jarail Road (26.6134°S 151.4294°E).
 It is used for community functions.